bitelxux/anagrams/anagrams.rst

 - One given word is anagram of itself.
 - Anagrams are **not** case sensitive so "Star" is an anagram of "Tras".
-- Special caracters as " ' " are considered as regular caracters too.
+- Special characters as " ' " are considered as regular caracters too.

 .. page::